microsoft/WindowsAppSDK/dev/VSIX/ProjectTemplates/Neutral/CppWinRT/RuntimeComponent/readme.txt

 ========================================================================
-    C++/WinRT $projectname$ Project Overview
+    $projectname$ Project Overview
 ========================================================================

-This project demonstrates how to get started authoring Windows Runtime classes directly with standard C++, using the C++/WinRT SDK component to generate implementation headers from interface (IDL) files.
-The generated Windows Runtime component binary and WinMD files should then be bundled with the Universal Windows Platform (UWP) app consuming them.
+This project demonstrates how to get started authoring Windows Runtime classes directly with standard C++, using the Project Reunion and C++/WinRT packages to generate implementation headers from interface (IDL) files.
+The generated Windows Runtime component binary and WinMD files should then be bundled with the app consuming them.

 Steps:
 1. Create an interface (IDL) file to define your Windows Runtime class,